davidsilv/davidsilv/assets/readme.md

-This folder contain all assets from this repo.
+This folder contains all assets from this repo.